Understanding SNAP:

 SNAP, WIC, and TEFAP are three separate federally funded health and nutrition programs supporting low-income individuals and families in the U.S. If the eligibility requirements are met for each, it is possible to qualify for all three programs at the same time.

-The Women, Infants, and Children (WIC) program provides supplemental food assistance for low-income women who are pregnant or postpartum, infants, and children up to five years of age.
+The Women, Infants, and Children (WIC) program provides food assistance for low-income women who are pregnant or postpartum, infants, and children up to five years of age.
 Single fathers, foster parents, and guardians who have custody of their children can also apply.
-Through WIC, participants can get nutritious foods, nutrition education, and breastfeeding support.
+Through WIC, participants can get food, nutrition education, and breastfeeding support.
 Benefits for the program are either distributed through WIC checks or an EBT card.
-EBT cards for SNAP are loaded with a predetermined amount of cash benefits, while WIC benefits involve a monthly food package of approved foods and amounts of these based on the participant’s category (pregnant, postpartum, infant, or child).
-The only cash value benefit on WIC cards are for fruits and vegetables.
+EBT cards for SNAP are loaded with a predetermined amount of cash benefits, while WIC benefits involve a monthly food package of approved foods based on the participant’s category (pregnant, postpartum, infant, or child).
+WIC EBT cards can only be used to buy specific, approved foods.
 As WIC and SNAP are both Food and Nutrition Service (FNS) programs, potential recipients can apply for both online via E-PASS.

-The Temporary Emergency Food Assistance Program (TEFAP) provides supplemental food assistance for low-income households.
-Through the program, the U.S. Department of Agriculture purchases nutritious foods and makes them available to state distributing agencies who then distribute the food to organizations (soup kitchens, food pantries, etc.) directly serving the public.
-Participants can access benefits by visiting these food distribution locations.
+The Temporary Emergency Food Assistance Program (TEFAP) provides food assistance for low-income households.
+Through the program, the U.S. Department of Agriculture purchases nutritious foods and makes them available to agencies who then distribute the food to smaller organizations (soup kitchens, food pantries, etc.) directly serving the public.
 There is no standard form to fill out for the program and eligibility standards vary by state.
 The burden of proof is generally lower for this program than other federal food assistance programs.
 Participants who are already participating in SNAP, WIC, or another low-income benefits program will most likely qualify for TEFAP.

 Can non-citizens apply for benefits?